 Numont School is the oldest British Primary School in Madrid and continues to be an invaluable feeder school to many of the Secondary British schools in the capital.
 The number of children attending Numont School has increased gradually over the years and this has led to a program of expansion which includes two new buildings on main plot (housing 4 extra classrooms) and a separate building 100 metres away from main building which houses an additional 3 classrooms.

-Class sizes vary from a minimum of 12 children to a maximum of 25 per class.
+Class sizes vary from a minimum of 10 children to a maximum of 17 per class.
+This year our average is 13 children per class.
 All teachers are native English speakers with British teaching qualifications.
 In addition there are specialist teachers for Spanish, French, Music, P.E., Computing, and Special Needs.
 The school follows the British curriculum and teaching staff keep up to date with all educational developments taking place in the UK.
 Each classroom has an interactive whiteboard and tablets are available for individual and group work.
 All reading, text and work books are bought from the UK.

 Numont School has children from 42 countries, making it one of the most international schools in Spain.
 We believe that learning in a multi-cultural setting provides children with a rich and stimulating environment, leading to tolerance and understanding.